CSC207-2024F-UofT/FizzBuzz/README.md

 If you chose to only commit, then you can later go back to the `Git` menu and choose `Push...` to open a menu to then push your commits to your remote GitHub repository.

+Tip: It is good practice to get in the habit of making commits that are small and have a distinct purpose.
+For example, one might imagine making a commit each time they complete a task they are working on or finish making edits to a specific file.
+Keeping your commits small will allow your commit messages to remain short and descriptive.
+You can make a sequence of adds and commits without pushing.
+Whenever you decide to push, you can push all of the commits at once.
+As you work through the lab today, we encourage you to practice commiting your changes regularly (the exact frequency is up to you, but the instructions will remind you periodically!).

 Now, back to exploring the code!

 ## Task 3: Seeing private in action

-To quickly observe what private does, let's create a new java class.
+To briefly observe what private does, let's create a new class.

-1. Right-click on `src` and select `New —> Java Class`.
+- [ ] Right-click on `src` and select `New —> Java Class`.
 Name it `Main`.
 This will create a `Main.java` file.

 We'll write a main method which will attempt to call `FizzBuzz.doFizzBuzz` (or whatever you called your extracted helper method).

-2. To quickly generate `main`, you can start typing `psvm` in IntelliJ and then press Enter to accept the autocomplete — it will generate an empty "public static void main" (psvm) method for you.
+- [ ] To quickly generate `main`, you can start typing `psvm` in IntelliJ and then press Enter to accept the autocomplete — it will generate an empty "public static void main" (psvm) method for you.
 Neat!

-3. In the body of this main method, type `FizzBuzz.`.
+- [ ] In the body of this main method, type `FizzBuzz.`.
 You'll see that the private helper method doesn't appear in the autocomplete, but `FizzBuzz.main` does!
 If you wanted to be able to call the helper from inside `Main.java`, you would need to change the access modifier on the helper.
 It turns out that IntelliJ can help us out with this too!

 ### Task 3.1: Changing access modifiers using IntelliJ

-1. In your main method in `Main.java`, try calling your private helper — something like `FizzBuzz.doFizzBuzz(5);`.
+- [ ] In your main method in `Main.java`, try calling your private helper — something like `FizzBuzz.doFizzBuzz(5);`.

 You'll see that IntelliJ flags that you are trying to access something that is private.
 Unlike Python, Java won't even let you run the code when it detects this kind of violation of an access modifier (it is an error and not just a warning).

-2. Hover over the error; IntelliJ will suggest some fixes.
+- [ ] Hover over the error; IntelliJ will suggest some fixes.

-3. Click `More actions...` and you'll see a list of the various possible access modifiers.
+- [ ] Click `More actions...` and you'll see a list of the various possible access modifiers.
 These will be explained in more detail in your readings, but for now we can just make the method public.

-4. Choose this fix and the error will go away.
+- [ ] Choose this fix and the error will go away.
 Try running `Main.java` to see if it outputs what you expect.

 ### Task 3.2: Calling `FizzBuzz.main` from `Main.main`